storacha/specs/UCAN keypair management.md

 ### Problem statement

 Building services that use [UCAN][]s for authorization require that each service manage own keypair so it can interact with other service(s).
-Runnig many microservices implies having _many keypairs that need to be kept safe and secret_.
+Running many microservices implies having _many keypairs that need to be kept safe and secret_.

 Additionally cross service interaction e.g. service `did:key:zUpload` invoking `access/resolve` capability on service `did:key:zAccess` implies that:

 1. `did:key:zAccess` needs to issue UCAN that delagets "access/resolve" to `did:key:zUpload`.
-2. `did:key:zUpload` need to keep delegated UCAN around in order to invoke `access/reslove`.
+2. `did:key:zUpload` need to keep delegated UCAN around in order to invoke `access/resolve`.
-3. When `did:key:zAccess` rotates keys it's DID change needs to propagate thorugh dependencies and all the capabilities need to be re-issued.
+3. When `did:key:zAccess` rotates keys it's DID change needs to propagate through dependencies and all the capabilities need to be re-issued.

 It is easy to imagine this becoming a logistical nightmare with many interdependent services.